Post

 sudo dnf install docker-ce docker-ce-cli containerd.io docker-buildx-plugin docker-compose-plugin

-Now Docker is installed but not running, so enter the following command to start Docker:
+Docker is installed at this point but not running yet, so start it with the command below.

 1